 Classes: 15 Hours / Week

-• who wish to expand and enhance the content covered in their morning General English Course
+• you wish to expand and enhance the content covered in your morning class

-• Who would like further practice in reading and writing
+• you would like further practice in reading and writing

 Evaluation and Certificate

-At the end of the Intensive English Course, students receive a personalized evaluation and those who succeed are rewarded a certificate of course completion from University of Toronto, New College.
+At the end of this course, students receive a personalized evaluation and those who succeed are rewarded a certificate of course completion from University of Toronto, New College

 Class Placement